 The importance of laughter in your family.

-Years ago there was a man who was connected to the student ministry that I was leading.
-He also had a son who was in the ministry.
-I began noticing that he was always doing things to make his son laugh, just messing with him–a lot.
+Years ago there was a student in our ministry whose relationship with his dad caught my attention.
+I began noticing the dad was always doing things to make his son laugh, just messing with him.
+A lot.

 I started thinking about this man’s entire family.
 His kids, who were teenagers at the time, were awesome.
 They loved their mom and dad and did not let the influence of their friends override all that their parents had taught them.
 I wondered if laughter was a key.